fruitsamples/SBSetFinderComment/SBSetFinderComment.app/Contents/Resources/ReadMe.txt

 Interesting items to note here are:

-(a) after each call to a Scripting Bridge API that executes an Apple Event we test for errors and set the error argument to the last error reported by Scripting Bridge before returning nil.
+(a) after each call to a Scripting Bridge API we check if a nil value was returned and set the error argument to the last error reported by Scripting Bridge or our own error before returning nil.
 Alternatively, the SBApplication class allows you to set a delegate object that implements a -eventDidFail:withError: delegate method.

 (b) we use the +applicationWithBundleIdentifier: SBApplication class method to create our Application object.
 This will dynamically load the application object based on the dictionary inside of the application itself rather than building the application class from statically compiled information.